google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 servers may present SCTs (see {{tls_servers}}) and MAY also accept SCTs via the `status_request_v2` extension ([RFC6961]).

-TLS clients that support the `transparency_info` TLS extension SHOULD include it in ClientHello messages, with empty `extension_data`.
+TLS clients that support the `transparency_info` TLS extension (see {{tls_transinfo_extension}}) SHOULD include it in ClientHello messages, with empty `extension_data`.
 If a TLS server includes the `transparency_info` TLS extension when resuming a TLS session, the TLS client MUST abort the handshake.

 ### Reconstructing the TBSCertificate {#reconstructing_tbscertificate}